—Put the pieces of yourself back together.

 I had a military father who would abusively discipline me by spanking (beat me with his belt or a wood ruler).
 I also grew up around some neighborhood bullies who would hold me down and slap my stomach to give me a “pink-belly”—they thought that was hilarious.

 I know there are many people who can relate to growing up under the influence of parents “with issues” or being subjected to neighborhood or school bullies.
-The abuse from parents or bullies can be physical, emotional, sexual, even intellectual, but at any level or form it comes in—the damage done fragments a sense of oneself and this has the effect of leaving pieces of “you,” as it were, all over the place with other people.
+The abuse from parents or bullies can be physical, emotional, sexual, even mental abuse, but at any level or form it comes in—the damage done fragments one’s sense of self and this has the effect of leaving pieces of “you,” as it were, all over the place and in the custody of other people.

-These fragmented pieces of your psyche are angry, hurt, vengeful, and wounded—they bear hatred and hold a grudge.
-And in as much as these other people can change your thoughts, emotions and behavior when you think about them (or when in their presence), they and your condition of powerlessness throw you off center and wreak havoc on your emotions so you don’t feel like yourself.
+These fragmented pieces of your psyche are hurt, angry, confused, vengeful, and wounded—they can bear hatred and hold a grudge.
+And these people who have pieces of you can change your thoughts, emotions, moods and behavior when you think about them (or when in their presence).
+They throw you off center and wreak havoc on your emotions so you don’t feel like yourself.
 Thus, the phrase “I feel like I’m falling apart!”

 Getting a Hold of Yourself

-Growing up with bullies or abusive parents we experience times of feeling disempowered or powerless—our power to chose what we experience, our safety and autonomy is in the hands of another.
-The fear, anger, rage, hurt, and shame that we feel somehow subverts the strength and wellbeing of personal power; effectively giving these away to the perpetrator.
-It’s not necessarily a conscious giving, but it happens—and a piece of you resides with someone else.
+People who grow up with bullies or abusive parents experience times when they feel weak or powerless—without power to chose what they experience—their safety and autonomy is in the hands of another.
+The fear, anger, rage, hurt, and shame that they feel will somehow subvert the strength of their personal power—effectively giving pieces of theirself away to the perpetrator.
+It’s not a conscious giving, but it happens—and a piece of them resides with someone else.

-Long term exposure to repeated episodes of fear and trauma inculturates us to accept that our power resides with someone else.
-We become obedient and submissively participate in a one-up/one-down power dynamic.
-Sometimes this was a necessary thing to endure so as to survive long enough to escape—or get away when reaching adulthood.
-In other cases we never get away from its influence; it gets implanted in the mind that we’ve given a piece of our power away and they have control of us.
-This control can be expressed as simply as influencing your preferences and desires or as overtly as forbidding certain behavior or banning pursuits.
+Long term exposure to repeated episodes of fear and trauma inculturates survivors to accept that their power resides with someone else.
+They become obedient and submissively participate in a one-up/one-down power dynamic.
+Sometimes this was a necessary thing to endure to survive long enough to escape—or get away when reaching adulthood.
+In other cases they never get away from the abuse’s influence; it gets implanted in the mind that this other person has control over them.
+This control can be subtly expressed as simply as influencing their preferences or desires, or overtly expressed as forbidding certain behavior or by banning their pursuits or goals.

 Getting your power back is a process of reclaiming the pieces of yourself that are deposited with other people.
 When you take back your power and autonomy from others it strengthens and emboldens you to feel whole and complete unto yourself.